Foster Care Case Recording

 3. Records in Respect of Children Placed

-Case recording on carer's files will clearly identify if the recording is in respect of the child or the carer.
+Case recording on carer's electronic files should clearly identify if the recording is in respect of the child or the carer.

 However, the nature of fostering is such that it is often difficult to separate the two when recording specific incidents.
 For example, if the child was missing from placement and the actions taken by the carer were being recorded, then it would be impractical to record this in such a way that kept the child and the carer entirely separate.
 It must therefore be recognised that such information in respect of children will remain on the carer's file even after the placement has ended.